Santana (band): Awards and nominations

 Santana has won numerous awards, including eight Grammy Awards and three Latin Grammy Awards.
-The band was inducted into the Rock and Roll Hall of Fame in 1998; two of Santana's albums have been inducted the Grammy Hall of Fame (Abraxas in 1999 and the original Santana in 2012); and one song has been inducted into the Latin Grammy Hall of Fame ("Oye Como Va" in 2001).
+The band was inducted into the Rock and Roll Hall of Fame in 1998; three of Santana's albums have been inducted the Grammy Hall of Fame (Abraxas in 1999, the original Santana in 2012, and Supernatural in 2025); and one song has been inducted into the Latin Grammy Hall of Fame ("Oye Como Va" in 2001).